BloodyFredd/BaLInv/README.md

 # BaLInv
-An android app for managing the inventory of a candyo store -  Bali Zol.
+An android app for managing the inventory of a candy store -  Bali Zol.